First things first, let’s talk about the term “plus size.”

 Hydrate!
 It’s great if you can drink plenty of water in the days leading up to your photo shoot.
 It makes a world of difference to the appearance of your skin and eyes, and it’s good for you anyway.

 Watch what you eat in the day or two before your session.
-This is not the time for crash dieting, but it’s worth avoiding anything that makes you feel bloated or gives you headaches.
+This is not the time for crash dieting, but it’s worth avoiding anything that makes you feel bloated.
 On the day of your shoot, you MUST eat, but aim for small healthy meals rather than a giant plate of greasy chips.
 I think this is actually far more psychological than physical, but either way it’s hard to feel sexy if you’ve carb loaded on crap, right?
 Save that for after the shoot;)

 A note about wanting to lose 5/10/15 Pounds before your session….you do not need to.
 You are beautiful and absolutely fine exactly as you are.
 You will look fabulous in the images we create together, whether you lose a few pounds or not.
 If you tell yourself you’re going to wait until you are the perfect number on the scale to come see me, there’s a pretty good chance I’ll never get the opportunity to photograph you.
 Forget the numbers, let’s make you feel amazing NOW.

 However, if you’re absolutely set on losing a little first, then my recommendation is to book your shoot for a little further out than normal.
 Don’t put it off, book it now.
 We’ll pick a date a few months from now and plan your shoot, and that’s it – no going back on it.
-You’ll be getting in front of the camera whether you lose the weight or not, so it’s a powerful motivator and a great way to celebrate when you do.
+You’ll be getting in front of the camera whether you lose the weight or not, so it’s a powerful motivator and a great way to celebrate when you do or to learn to love yourself when you don’t.
 I’ve had a few clients do this, and apparently it works pretty well!

 What should I wear for my session?

 What you wear can make or break a shoot, so be sure to leave yourself time to prepare the outfits you’d like to use.
-I recommend several different looks, as many as 4-5 if you can manage.
-Many clients bring a few extra options anyway, so we can usually have a sort through when you arrive and decide together which looks will be best.
+I recommend 3-4 looks.
+If you’re not sure on your final choices, we can have a sort through options when you arrive and decide together.

-We’ll discuss wardrobe thoroughly before the shoot, but in general it’s nice to have plenty of variety so your album is dynamic and a reflection of several sides of your personality.
+We’ll discuss wardrobe thoroughly before the shoot, but in general it’s nice to have plenty of variety so your album is a real page turner.
 Everyone looks great in an all black look and stilettos.
-For curvier clients, corsets and shapewear are always popular options.
+For curvier clients, corset-y type pieces and shapewear are always popular options.
 If you’re planning a surprise or a gift for your significant other, you may also want to bring along something from his wardrobe (white dress shirts are great), or any other items that are personal to the two of you.
-The single most important thing for Plus Size Boudoir Photography Sessions is that your lingerie fits you well.
-If it’s been a while, treat yourself to a girly shopping trip and pick up something you love.
+The single most important thing for plus size boudoir photography sessions is that your lingerie fits you well.
+If it’s been a while, treat yourself to a girly shopping trip, a bra fitting, and pick up something you love.

-If you need a little lingerie inspiration, I’ve put together a Pinterest Board with some ideas I love.
-I’m addicted, so it’s getting bigger every day!
+If you need a little lingerie inspiration, I’ve put together a Pinterest board with some ideas I love.
 Check out my Plus Size Boudoir Inspiration Board here.
-There are lots of other boards too, so please feel free to have a browse around.
+There are lots of other ideas too, so please feel free to have a browse around.

 What about posing?
 I’m worried I won’t look good…

 It’s absolutely normal to feel this way.
 The thought of getting in front of a camera can be scary.
 Doing it while half naked can be downright terrifying.
-I totally get this, and so does the rest of my team.
-It’s my promise to you that we’re going to make sure you’re prepared, comfortable, and understand the process.
+I totally get this, and it’s my promise to you that I will do everything I can to make sure you feel prepared, comfortable, and know what to expect.

-Posing is actually one of the easier parts.
-All you have to do is listen and attempt to do what I say.
-Really, you don’t even have to listen that well since I will show you exactly what to do most of the time.
-If you know your right from your left and your elbow from your knee, you’ll be absolutely fine.
+Posing is actually something you shouldn’t even worry about, because it’s 100% MY JOB.
+All you need to do is listen and attempt to do what I say.
+In most cases, I’ll be doing the pose right along with you.
+If you know your right from your left, and your elbow from your knee, you’ll be absolutely fine.

 I’ve worked with every body type out there, and I’ll coach you into the positions that are going to flatter you the most.
 And then…I’ll coach and coach some more.
 I’ll coach so much that you’ll be sick of hearing me by the time we’re done.
-Posing is a great workout too, so you can enjoy that glass of bubbly guilt free:)
+Posing is a great workout too, so you can enjoy your post-shoot meal totally guilt free:)

 Can I see some examples of your Plus Size Boudoir Photography Sessions?